imfm/SyncSaves/README.md

 # SyncSaves

+*USE AT YOUR OWN RISK.
+I TAKE NO RESPONSIBILITY FOR ANY DAMAGE CAUSED TO YOUR SYSTEMS OR YOUR SAVE FILES.
+MAKE MANUAL BACKUPS BEFORE YOU RUN ANY SCRIPTS ON ANYTHING.*

-Scripts to synchronize games saves between multiple operating systems using Network Attached Storage or NAS.
+These are scripts to synchronize games saves between multiple operating systems using Network Attached Storage or NAS.
 Designed to synchronize saves between a Windows PC and a Steam Deck, but should work with any Linux system.
 It will create a backup of your saves, a backup of the backup, and a backup of the backup's backup.
 I created this to synchronize save for games that don't support cloud saves (or don't support them properly) and non-steam games.
 Please be aware that some games saves can have ridiculous file sizes (i.e. Fallout 4).

+This is currently kind of just a proof of concept.
+It works on my systems, but I really wouldn't recommend trying to use this on your system if you don't know what you're doing.
+I would love to create a nice clean installer, but that is not in the cards at the moment.

+These are just shell scripts, not new software.
+These are running built in applications in Linux and Windows for making efficient backups of files.
+The Windows scripts use Robocopy and the Linux scripts use Rsync which attempt to copy files from one directory to another, skipping any old or unchanged files.
+This script just helps to organize the paths to all the files and run backups on those.

 The first step is to setup the paths in the file "sync_saves.csv".
 In most cases you can use a single line for each game.
 In some cases like Shadow of the Tomb Raider, the file structure is so different between Windows and Linux that you will need to create a seperate line for each version.
 Each field is defined as: